It seems like each Philippine province—sometimes, even

-It seems like each Philippine province—sometimes, even each family—has its own version of this beloved bloody stew.
-With all these adaptations, it’s become a huge chore to trace exactly which place gave birth to this dish.
+each family—has its own version of this beloved bloody stew.
+With all

+these and put Filipino ingenuity to work.
 How dinuguan is prepared has evolved and branched out since then, but the base recipe remains the same: Sauté minced ginger with garlic, onions, and chilies; add the innards, and let everything simmer for about 20 minutes in pork stock, laced with lemongrass stock.
 Season with salt, cracked black pepper and, of course, vinegar.
 When the innards are tender, pour in the pig’s blood and stir continuously for a couple of minutes until the blood thickens.
 Adjust the seasoning, and your dinuguan is done!

 Of course, don’t forget to serve your dinuguan with its perfect partner: puto.